era/dcron/README.md

 ### Leader election

 In order to elect a leader we need to archivie consensus.
 Paxos is normally my goto tool, but I read about https://raft.github.io/ and I want to try it out.

+The leader is only need to coordinate which machine is going to run which job.
+The machines can talk directly to the documentDB to save result of jobs and to insert new jobs.

+The Execution document at the Database is append-only, meaning that if due to timeout two machines execute the same job, both executions will be kept at the database.

 ### Web Interface